NFL News: Rob Gronkowski Is Coming Back To Football This Week

 Rob Gronkowski is returning to football — the broadcast booth, that is.

-The New England Patriots legend has been hired by Fox to serve as an analyst and will make his debut for this week’s matchup between the Patriots and New York Giants.
-Gronkowski retired from the NFL in March, following the Super Bowl win for the Patriots, and had been surrounded by rumors that he could be returning to the field.
+The New England Patriots legend has been hired by Fox to serve as an analyst, and will make his debut for this week’s matchup between the Patriots and New York Giants.
+Gronkowski retired from the NFL in March, following the Super Bowl win for the Patriots, and had recently been surrounded by rumors that he could be returning to the field.

-While Gronkowski may not be playing again, his move to the broadcast booth comes with high anticipation, ESPN reported.
+While Gronkowski may not be playing again, his move to the broadcast booth comes highly anticipated, as ESPN reported.

 Tom Brady, who played with Gronkowski from 2010 to 2018, said he was excited for his friend’s television debut.